AMikhale/amikhale.github.io/final.md

 This helps avoid a situation where only one/a few threads are looking at viable boards and the remaining ones are spinning aimlessly after the non-viable boards got removed from the work pool.)
-This is where the dummy reverse private stacks are used - since stacks are FIFO, and since the first board on the local work stack is the most filled in one, we want it to be the first board on the global work stack as well.
+This is where the dummy reverse private stacks are used - since stacks are LIFO, and since the first board on the local work stack is the most filled in one, we want it to be the first board on the global work stack as well.

 <i>Changing original algorithm:</i><br>